 Brook Trout: The Ogoki River has Brook Trout in it.
 There are countless streams and springs running into the river as well as many sets of rapids up stream and down stream from the main lake.
 Brook Trout are more common in the 1 to 3 pound range.
 Brookies up to 6-pounds are caught by guests and occasionally guests catch Brook Trout even bigger.

-Cabin: The cabin sleeps 2 to 8 people.
+Cabin: The cabin sleeps 2 to 8 people and is the only cabin on the lake.
 The cabin is clean and comfortable and fully equipped with propane stove and refrigerator.
 We have a small generator at the cabin for lights.
 There is a wood-burning stove for heat.
-Pots, pans, cutlery, dishes and cups are all in the cabin.
+Pots, pans, fish fryer, cutlery, dishes and cups are all in the cabin.
 Cabin also has propane BBQ.